- Degrees & Programs

 General Assignment Expectations:

 It is expected that graduate students will exhibit advanced level critical thinking; the ability to synthesize multiple sources of information, writing skills and academic integrity in all course activities.
 With the exception of discussion forum posts, assignment submissions completed in a narrative essay or composition format may not be written in first or second person (“I” or “you”).
-All writing must follow the citation and reference style established by the Publication Manual of the American Psychological Association, 6th edition (2009), in size 12 Times New Roman or Arial font, double-spaced with 1” margins on all sides of the page and include a cover page with the following centered vertically and horizontally: Student Name, Date of Submission, Assignment Title, Course Name and Professor Name.
+All writing must follow the citation and reference style established by the Publication Manual of the American Psychological Association, 7th edition (2019), in size 12 Times New Roman or Sans Serif font, double-spaced with 1” margins on all sides of the page and include a cover page with the following centered vertically and horizontally: Assignment Title, Student Name, University Affiliation, Course Name and Number, Date of Submission, Instructor’s Name, Assignment Due Date.
+Each page must have a header with the respective page number.
+A running head with the title of the paper is no longer required.

 With the rare exception of briefly quoting specific statistical research findings, in which case the publication’s author and year date of publication must be properly cited with quoted material placed inside quotation marks, all paper content based on published material must be paraphrased (i.e., summarized in the student’s own words) with correct source citations properly formatted in APA style.
 Copying of any kind and/or failure to source credit will result in an assignment score of zero with any repeat instances causing a failing course grade without option for revision and resubmission.